Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

 \subsection{Speaker-balanced sampling probabilities}

 The score in \autoref{eq:conventional_score} is designed to weigh more on frames where a single speaker dominates the conversation; as a result, the speaker-tracing buffer becomes informative enough to solve the speaker permutation ambiguity in \autoref{eq:solve_permutation}--\autoref{eq:permutation}.
 However, in the case where some speakers dominate the conversation, the buffer contents might be biased toward those speakers, and hence the permutation ambiguity cannot be solved correctly.
-For example, in the two-speaker example shown in \autoref{tbl:score_example}, $\tilde{\omega}_t$ is maximized at $t\in\left\{1,2,3,4,5,8\right\}$, where $\left\{y_{1,t},y_{2,t}\right\}=\left\{0.01,0.99\right\}$.
+For example, in the two-speaker example shown in \autoref{tbl:score_example}, $\tilde{\omega}_t$ is maximized at $t\in\left\{1,2,3,4,5,8\right\}$, where $\left(y_{1,t},y_{2,t}\right)\in\left\{\left(0.001,0.999\right),\left(0.999,0.001\right)\right\}$.
 If $t=8$ is not selected to be stored in the buffer and the third speaker emerges in the next input, we cannot distinguish between the second and third speakers.

 To make the buffer unbiased, we introduce the weighting factor $r_t$ into the sampling probability $\omega_t$ to balance the number of frames to be stored for each speaker.
-The modified $\omega_t$ alternating that in \autoref{eq:conventional_score} is described as
+We propose the following alternative:

 where $r_t$ is defined as

 By this modification, in \autoref{tbl:score_example}, the sampling probability of $t=8$ becomes about a five times larger value (0.497) than that of $t\in\left\{1,2,3,4\right\}$ (0.101); thus, it is more likely to prevent the buffer from storing information that is biased toward the dominant speaker, \ie, the first speaker.